 Entry-to-Practice Exams

-To apply for the examinations:
+To apply for the written examinations:

 If you have not already done so, you will need to create a free Sonography Canada account online in order to submit your application.
 A membership is not required to submit your application or access the examinations.

-Registration closes July 17, 2025 at 2:00 PM EST
+Registration opens October 15, 2025 at 2:00 PM EST

 Candidates registered for remote-proctored exams are required to review the following material in preparation for their exam(s):